 - Clean and simple typography

 In a competitively growing vegan market, Portland Salad Company is one of those startups that needed an extra branding push to make its products shine.

 So, the company collaborated with Design Vegan for a new visual strategy, which is truly remarkable.
 The designer created a logo and web design that perfectly translates the company’s forward-thinking values and positioning.

 The logo features a graphic illustration of an outlined salad bowl, which is still instantly recognizable from the get-go even with the minimalist aesthetic.
-Besides the symbol, the brand name is displayed in tandem of handwritten and sans serif fonts for simple sophistication.
+Besides the symbol, the brand name is displayed in tandem with handwritten and sans-serif fonts for simple sophistication.

 The website gives a modern, intuitive, and convenient experience in getting your daily salad dose.
 Accessible buttons, a responsive interface and overall comfortable navigation make for a user-friendly online vegan journey.

 - Simple typography